LQR86/blazor-gantt-components/docs/ci-cd/workflow-separation-implementation.md

 | `chore/*`   | ✅ (build + test) | ✅ | ✅ dependencies.yml | ✅ |
 | `ci/*`      | ✅ (build + test) | ✅ | ❌ | ✅ |

-**Key Insight**: No special "milestone validation" exists.
+**Key Insight**: No special version validation exists.
 All `feat/v*` branches get the same build/test as other code branches.
 The value comes from the standardized branching strategy and post-merge automation, not from special validation logic.

 ## 📚 Documentation Updates